Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 ```

 Do not use any of these example commands on your world/server as a substitute for your own.
 They can be changed/deleted without notice.

+Join the [Discord](https://discord.gg/cWJ7SqbaQK) server to get your commands featured here!

 # Auxillary Features